Advice

 • Think about discounting, changing displays or bringing forward merchandise that might be more appealing to passengers.

-• Willingness to arrange postage, accept foreign currency, offer a special discount or small gift to cruise passengers are also great ways to entice them in.
+• Be willing to arrange postage, offer a special discount or a small gift on purchase to cruise passengers to entice them into your store.

 • Be careful if you decide to advertise ‘duty free’ sales.
 You run the risk of breaching the Fair-Trading Act if there is no duty on the product in the first place.
 You can advertise goods as ‘tax free’.